github-fish/csc-user-guide/docs/accounts/FMI.md

 A project for the general partition and CSC's other services is created as described in (link here!).
 For project type please choose WHAT and add Puhti and/or other services as needed.

 A project for the FMI partition is created similarly, but for the service Puhti-FMI is chosen.
 For the time being, an additional step is required: The PI must send an email with the project identifying number to servicedesk@csc.fi and ask that Puhti-FMI is assigned with the project.
-This will be automated as soon as possible.
+Jobs can be submitted to the FMI partition only after servicedesk has confirmed the access.